MileHacker Logo

 Language Learning

-Local language schools or community centers might have short-term Japanese courses in a language, an useful way to learn basic phrases.
+Local language schools or community centers might offer short-term Japanese language classes, an useful way to learn some simple phrases.

 Local Festivals Matsuri

-Saitama City hosts various local festivals throughout the year.
+Saitama City hosts various local festivals all year.
 Look for autumn leaves festivals and New Year's events at shrines.

 Tohoku Kizuna Festival